 Traditionally LASIK flaps were made with a mechanical blade called a microkeratome.
 However, the safest and most precise approach to making a LASIK flap is to use a femtosecond laser.
-Drs.
-Schlichtemeier and Kugler specialize in all-laser bladeless LASIK using the WaveLight FS200 Femtosecond laser to create the LASIK flap.
+Dr. Kugler specializes in all-laser bladeless LASIK using the WaveLight FS200 Femtosecond laser to create the LASIK flap.

 Maintaining the integrity of the corneal biomechanics is a critical element in the success of the refractive procedure, and the WaveLight FS200 femtosecond laser system delivers unmatched control over flap diameter, depth, centration and morphology, resulting in an unprecedented combination of safety and precision.

 Not all lasers are created equally.
-Dr. Kugler and Dr. Schlichtemeier are dedicated to providing their patients the best technology available.
-Therefore they use the Wavelight Allegretto Wave EyeQ laser for all laser vision correction procedures.
+Dr. Kugler is dedicated to providing all Kugler Vision patients the best technology available.
+Therefore he uses the Wavelight Allegretto Wave EyeQ laser for all laser vision correction procedures.
 This laser system provides the safest and most accurate treatments available.
 The benefits of this technology are discussed in detail here.